 Minimum gross density of 15 units per acre

 Not more than ½ miles from a commuter rail station, subway station, ferry terminal or bus station, if applicable.

 Suitable for families with children

-Norwood is one of 175 municipalities in the state that is considered an MBTA Community due to its access to both bus and commuter rail transit nodes.
-The Massachusetts Department of Housing and Community Development (DHCD) is overseeing compliance with these new requirements, and has issued preliminary guidance on implementation.
+Norwood is one of 175 municipalities in the state that is considered an MBTA Community due to its access to commuter rail.
+The Massachusetts Department of Housing and Community Development (DHCD) is overseeing compliance with these new requirements, and has issued final guidance in August 2022 on implementation.
 Although the implementation phase will allow for ample time for communities to pass new zoning, once it is fully operational, non compliant communities will not be eligible for various state funding programs.

 Status Updates and Resources: